radarbot-team/radarbot-team-best-pratices/README.md

 ### SQLite Database
 _-Structured data?
 Well, you've come to the right place._

 The slowest option.
-There is not much to say about this method.
-You just have to keep in mind that the operations **should** be done outside the main thread.
+Also you have to keep in mind that the operations **should** be done outside the main thread.

 Currently we can use [Room](https://developer.android.com/topic/libraries/architecture/room.html).
 A persistence library made by Google to give us a level of abstraction of all the boilerplate code we that need to generate SQLite queries.